snc2work/snc2work/README.md

 - 👋 Hi, I’m @snc2work
-- 👀 I’m interested in Crypto
+- 👀 I’m interested in Crypto and LLM

 <!---